Name: Audrey Wensley

 But there is hope!

 After moving back up to Canada, us girls were adjusting well.
-We excelled in school and my mother was able to begin the healing process that will take a lifetime to complete.
+We excelled in school and my mother was able to begin the healing process that will took a lifetime to complete.